Animal Crossing: Reception

 The Animal Crossing games have garnered positive responses.
 The first four main series games are among the best-selling video games for their respective consoles.
 Animal Crossing has sold 2.71 million copies, Wild World 11.75 million, City Folk 3.38 million, New Leaf 13.04 million, and Happy Home Designer 3.04 million.
 New Horizons eclipsed the lifetime sales of all past installments within its first six weeks of release, and became the second best-selling game on the Nintendo Switch system with 47.82 million sales.
 Amiibo Festival was a critical and commercial failure; in Japan, it only sold 87,872 copies.
 In total, the Animal Crossing franchise has sold million units worldwide.

 In terms of gross revenue, the mobile game Pocket Camp grossed over by April 2020.
 New Horizons grossed an estimated in its first year as of March 2021, the fifth highest ever first-year revenue for any video game.
 This brings combined gross revenue to over for New Horizons and Pocket Camp as of March 2021.

+Sales and aggregate review scores As of March 31, 2025.